jinaga/jinaga_com/src/content/documents/00-replicator/01-write.md

 title: "Write"
 ---

+The `/write` endpoint lets you initialize your replicator with some data.
+It is not used in production.
+Instead, it is a convenient way to populate your replicator with some data for testing.

-To store data, `POST` a request to `https://repdev.jinaga.com/xyz123.../write`.
+To store data, `POST` a request to the `/write` endpoint.
 The body of the request should be raw text (`Content-Type: text/plain`).
+You can download an <a href="/Jinaga%20Blog%20Example.postman_collection.json" download>example Postman collection</a> and enter your own replicator URL.
+Open the request called "Create blog post".

-It is expressed as the Jinaga fact language.
+The body is expressed as the Jinaga fact language.
 The Jinaga fact language lets you declare a set of facts.
-You can download an <a href="/Jinaga%20Blog%20Example.postman_collection.json" download>example Postman collection</a> and enter your own replicator URL.
 Here is an example set:

 ```specification